Search the OSCAR Documentation

 Parameter: {var_name} = (name of eform field)

-Description: This ap counts the total number of non-empty field {var_name} in all the same eForms.
+Description: This ap retrieves the count of field {var_name} from the same eform.
+For first/last this is the value for the field which is first/last submitted.
 Only value of the same eform (same fid) is retrieved, therefore eforms using this ap must have a field {var_name}.
 Deleted eform data (fdid status=0) is excluded.
+Count is the count of non empty entries that had been saved

 For example to retrieve the total number of fields “bp” which are filled in all the same eForms: